 Oliver Empowerment Awards

-The Director of Civil Aviation, Ms Poppy Khoza, scooped the Top Empowered Public Service Leader of the Year Award at the 15th annual Oliver Empowerment Awards ceremony on 14 April 2016.
+Ms Khoza also scooped the Top Empowered Public Service Leader of the Year Award at the 15th annual Oliver Empowerment Awards ceremony on 14 April 2016.
 In 2017 the SACAA won the Public Service Award and in 2018 Ms Khoza won the Top Empowered: Business Leader Of the Year Award.
 Furthermore, in 2021 the SACAA was a finalist for the Public Service Award.
 The Oliver Empowerment Awards are South Africa's premier awards for leadership and innovation in empowerment and transformation and have created a legacy of inspiration for the country's business elite.